-With regard to training activities that began in 2016, the actions aimed to raise awareness, disseminate and implement the Manual on Crime Prevention among the CAF Group staff continued during 2018.
+With regard to training activities that began in 2016, the actions aimed to raise awareness, disseminate and implement the Manual on Crime Prevention among the CAF Group staff continued during 2019.

-- At the date of preparing the document, while including the head office and national subsidiaries, 93% of staff members included in the training plan had completed the training courses.
-In 2018, significant progress was made on an international level with training programmes being delivered to 98% of the consolidation scope.
-More than 3,800 people have received training on this matter, which accounts for 91% of the eligible group.
-At this moment, 687 people are participating in the programme.
-Also, a training framework for new employees is underway, which included this programme within the plans for the induction of new employees.
-Training materials are constantly being updated. - Whistleblower channel, that allows notifications to the audit committee of irregularities of a financial and accounting nature, in addition to potential breaches of the code of conduct and unlawful activities undertaken in the organisation, reporting, as the case may be, if this is of a confidential nature:
+At the date of preparation of this document, 94.40% of the personnel at the Parent and the Spanish subsidiaries included in the training plan had completed the training.
+Significant progress was made in 2019 in the international sphere, in which training programmes were launched at 97% of the consolidated companies.
+More than 4,762 people received training in this area, which is 93% of the eligible group.
+386 people are currently completing the programme.
+Similarly, there is a system in place for training new employees, and the aforementioned programme is included in the new employee on-boarding plans.
+Training materials are kept up-to-date.
+The aforementioned figures did not take into account the inclusion of the Swedish company Euromaint because it was a recent acquisition of the CAF Group, although the training plan in this area started to be implemented in 2019.

+Whistleblower channel, that allows notifications to the audit committee of irregularities of a financial and accounting nature, in addition to potential breaches of the code of conduct and unlawful activities undertaken in the organisation, reporting, as the case may be, if this is of a confidential nature: